Pilgrimages

 We welcome new collaborations, so please do get in touch if you would like to work with us…

-This year we extend our love of collaboration!
-With current world crises, creating peaceful connections feels more important than ever and we have a special emphasis in 2024 on bringing together different sacred and secular perspectives.
+This year we extended our love of collaboration!
+With current world crises, creating peaceful connections feels more important than ever and we’ve had a special emphasis in 2024 on bringing together different sacred and secular perspectives.

 In addition to working with guides from different faith backgrounds, we are also excited to offer our first collaboration with the British Pilgrimage Trust.